wolberine/docs/markdown/reference/cloud/python-sdk.md

 recv = hologram.sendMessage("msg1", topics = ["TOPIC 1","TOPIC 2"]) # Send advanced message
 ```

-Cloud messages can also be buffered if the network is down (on a `network.disconnected`
+Cloud messages are buffered if the network is down (on a `network.disconnected`
 event).
 Once the network is reestablished (a broadcast on `network.connected`),
 these messages that failed to send initially will be sent to the cloud again.